Bryandalton/Readme-generator/README.md

 ## Installation

-  Requires node and inquirer 8.2.4
+  Requires node and inquirer v8.2.4.

 ## Usage

-  Run in node via the CLI and answer promts with keyboard and select liscence with arrow keys.
+  Run in your CLI and answer the promts.

 ## Credits